TheOdinProject/curriculum/new_course/1_programming_fundementals/methods.md

 # Methods
 Methods, also known as functions, are one of the foundational building blocks in programming.
 Almost every language implements some way of making methods.

 You will often find yourself writing the same code in different places in your program.
 Wouldn't it be great if there was a way to reuse the same code over and over again without having to write it all out each time?
 This is what methods are for.
-They allow you to wrap sections of your code in a name, which you can then use where you need that code to be run in your program, and as many times are you need.
+They allow you to wrap sections of your code in a name, which you can then use where you need that code to be run in your program, and as many times as you need.

 This concept allows for what programmers refer to as the *D.R.Y.* approach to programming *-Don't Repeat Yourself-*.
-Recycling parts of code that would otherwise need to be repeated, often numerous times in several places, *can* make your program more readable and more manageable.
+Recycling parts of code that would otherwise need to be repeated, often numerous times in several places, *can* make your program more readable and manageable.

 In this lesson we are going to deconstruct what methods are, their behaviour, and how they are used.